 Or even better, print off a copy of the Circle Of Fifths that shows the notes of the scale in an order separated by musical fifths.

 A musical fifth can be heard by using a piano keyboard and counting up 7 half steps including the black keys.
 That is to say a total of 7 physical piano keys upwards.
 (And why 5ths, and not 7ths?
 Well because the 5ths refers the 5 intervals, which in a perfect 5th is made up of 7 semitones!)
 So from a C on the keyboard graphic shown above, the fifth above it is the note of G, being 7 keys (or 7 half steps / semitones) up from the C. Count them on the keyboard above to see.
-The next note in the circle of fifths, and indeed all the notes work the same way - 7 up from the G on the piano is D, 7 from the D is the note of A, and so on.
-(Incidentally - the Circle Of Fifths is helpful in all sorts of other ways in music - such as transposing and finding chord relationships etc))
+The next note in the circle of fifths, (and indeed all the notes work the same way) - 7 up from the G on the piano is D, 7 from the D is the note of A, and so on.
+Now do the same on the Circle of Fifths - you will see that because of how it is laid out, that 7 piano key step up from C to get G is immediately next to the C on the Circle.
+Likewise, the 7 piano key step from G to D - on the Circle, the D is next to the G. That's because the Circle is counting the fifths, or the 7 half steps!
+(Incidentally - the Circle Of Fifths is helpful in all sorts of other ways in music - such as transposing and finding chord relationships etc)).
+Oh, and for this purpose - don't worry about the inner circle - that's not used for this level of transposing.

 So lets look at the most common example - the move from C tuning to G tuning that players will face if they buy a baritone.
-We already know the chords in standard C tuning (called C tuning after that third string) and we know the baritone is in D tuning (the tuning of the third string again).
+We already know the chords in standard C tuning (called C tuning after that third string) and we know the baritone is in G tuning (the tuning of the third string again).
 Looking at the Circle of Fifths, we see that the G is therefore a fifth up from the note of C, as indicated by the fact it is immediately to the right of the C on the Circle.
 (And yes, I know that Baritones are tuned lower than C tuned ukuleles, but it is still in the key of G and the Circle of Fifths doesn't alter between octaves).
 So we know that the G tuned ukulele is a fifth up from the C tuned ukulele or one space up on the Circle.
-It therefore also follows that every C tuning shaped chord played on the G tuned ukulele will be a fifth up.
+It therefore also follows that every C tuning shaped chord played on the G tuned ukulele will be a fifth up, or rather, one space clockwise on the Circle.
 And knowing that, and having the Circle with you will unlock the simple way of transposing.

 And this works with any tuning so long as the string relationship is the same.
 I mentioned above the common practice of tuning sopranino ukuleles with C tuning but a whole octave above the soprano.
 I think it sounds shrill and overly bright myself and I therefore prefer to tune mine in F tuning (CFAD).
 I just think it's nicer on the ears.
 And once again people look in horror and say, 'but I don't know the chord shapes for that!'.
-You DO know them.
+You DO know them, for exactly the same reason as above.

 Back to the Circle of Fifths - we note that the F is one step to the left of the C. Therefore, if you play a C chord shape on an F tuned ukulele you get an F chord.
 Play a G chord shape on an F tuned ukulele and again, using the circle to go one step to the left, you get a C chord.
 Play an A chord shape and you get a D. All of them being one step to the left on the circle.
 It works for all chords.

-Want to go really exotic? - what about tuning to A tuning (EAC#F#).
+Want to go really exotic? - what about tuning to A tuning (EAC#F#) - I've never done that, but bear with me!
 Again, using the circle and we note that the A is three steps round to the right from the C. So playing a C chord shape will give you an A, playing a G chord shape gives you an E. And so on.

 I hope that helps and I really hope it means that people will stop being worried about moving to Baritone.
 Heck, I LOVE Baritone ukes and they are no harder to play than any other!
 Bear in mind that this article just deals with changing the key tuning of the ukulele whilst keeping the string intervals the same, and doesn't apply to other more exotic tunings like dropped strings and open chords, but I may save that for another post!
 Have fun!